 Neurotoxicants - Substances that are toxic to the nervous system.
 Symptoms of exposure may include confusion, weakness, tingling sensations, loss of coordination, fatigue, irritability, behavioral changes, and the development of degenerative brain diseases.
 Several neurotoxicants have been identified in the fluids injected into the ground during hydraulic fracturing.

-Produced Water - Water that comes out of a producing well and includes both water native to the reservoir being drilled and water and other fluids injected into the reservoir during drilling operations.
+Produced Water - Water that comes out of a producing well.
+This includes both water native to the reservoir being drilled and the mixture of water and other fluids injected into the reservoir during drilling operations.
 Produced water often contains toxic chemicals and is considered an industrial waste material.
 It is generally placed in evaporation ponds, but this practice is growing increasingly controversial due to health and environmental concerns.

 Proppants - Small particles of varying types, often proprietary synthetic blends, injected into the ground along with franking fluid.
 Proppants are used to hold open the fissures created in rocks during hydraulic fracturing so that the mined material can escape.

 Seep - When gas escapes from a well unintentionally, through the surrounding strata of rock, often endangering local water sources.

 Sparging - A method that has been employed to remove toxic gases from polluted water sources.
 A sparging unit releases the gasses trapped in polluted water into the air.

 VOCs (Volatile Organic Compounds) - VOCs are hydrocarbon compounds that are generally highly toxic, often carcinogenic, and easily absorbed into water (some examples are propane, benzene, toluene, ethylbenzene and xylene.)
 Since VOCs, both manmade and naturally-occurring are frequently used in drilling operations, there is a great deal of concern about the potential for ground and drinking water contamination resulting from their use.